MapInfo MIF Files

 |Top Previous Next|

-There is no clear way to map MIF symbols into MapPoint pushpin symbols.
-Colors and symbol sizes are ignored.
-The symbol shape is imported using a simple numeric mapping:
+There is no clear way to map MapPoint pushpin symbols to MIF symbols.
+Therefore symbol shapes are always specified as black and the shape is exported using a simple numeric mapping:

 MIF Symbol Style# = MapPoint Symbol# + 32

 For example, a black pushpin (MapPoint pushpin #0) is mapped to a filled square (MIF symbol #32).

 MPSuperShape will write the projection and coordinate system information in the MIF header.
 These can be selected using the Coordinate System options.
 Due to the datum limitations in the MIF format, MPSuperShape only supports pre-defined coordinate systems.
 The External PRJ option will be disabled.
 See the section on Projections and Coordinate Systems for details about different coordinate systems.